Chingu-cohorts/ChinguDevelopersNetwork/README.md

 # ChinguCentral
 The home for the Chingu Cohorts.
+It will host a list of all the cohorts, along with their members, completed projects and forums.
+Each member will have a profile in which he will be able to display his contact information, it will also show the projects he/she has participated on, a probably in the near future some medals, because who doesn't like medals?

 ## Setup
 You must have Golang v1.6+, Node v6.10+ and MongoDB v3.0+.